Assistant Family Teacher

 Location: Omaha, NE

-In a career as an Assistant Family-Teacher, part of giving youth a second chance is exposing them to new experiences.
-Youth come to the Boys Town Family Home Program for a variety of reasons family issues, abuse, neglect, abandonment, involvement in the juvenile justice system and so on.
-You come in by presenting them with opportunities in education and school involvement, giving them their first happy Thanksgiving or teaching them how faith can help them heal.
+In a career as an Assistant Family-Teacher, you play a part in making a difference in changing a youth's life.
+Youth come to the Boys Town Family Home Program for a variety of reasons such as family or school issues, abuse, neglect, abandonment, involvement in the juvenile justice system.
+You come in by presenting them with opportunities in education and school involvement, partaking in their first happy Thanksgiving, or teaching them how faith can help them heal.
 We strive to give Boys Town Kids the fulfilling lives they deserve.

 Provide direct care for 6-8 at-risk youth in a safe and caring family-style living environment